sanjay9616/JavaScript/object1.md

 280	How do you list all properties of an object
 264	How do you define multiple properties on an object

-260	How do you set prototype of one object to another How do you create an object with prototype
-How do you get the prototype of an object
-How do you set prototype of one object to another
-What happens If I pass string type for getPrototype method Do all objects have prototypes
-What is the difference between proto and prototype

 255	What is a constructor method
 256	What happens if you write constructor more than once in a class 257	How do you call the constructor of a parent class